ncosd/food-pantry-app/README.md

 # Food Pantry App
 Web application for Food Pantries.

-The Food Pantry application is designed to some of the things below.
-The full roadmap is at the link below:
+The Food Pantry Application is designed to help run day to day operations.
+The highest priority items are these below, and you can see the full roadmap at the project link.
+If there is something you need added, please create a new issue.

 * [X] Customers and Volunteers can register with the application
 * [X] Customers can apply to be on the delivery list